Beef Tallow Makes This Wagyu Burger Special

 Then I saw an episode of Good Eats with Alton Brown where he talked about the virtues of grinding your own meat.
 I was hooked!
-I invested in a small commercial grade grinder and I was on my way to burger heaven.
-Read on for a few tips on making that ultimate burger in your own backyard.
+I invested in a small commercial grinder and I was on my way to burger heaven.
+Now my families enjoys the ultimate homemade wagyu burgers cooked medium-rare.

 Grind Your Own Meat for the Best Wagyu Smash Burger